Dish of Black Bean Stew with Chicken

 1. Soak BEANS overnight or at least 6 hours with 1/2 T Salt and plenty of Water.
 Drain and rinse.

 2. Cook Beans in water to cover by an inch until barely tender.
 Skim off any foam that rises.
-Don't overcook.
-Hold in the liquid until needed.
-Refrigerate if held more than 6 hours.
+Don't overcook and don't drain.
+Hold in the liquid until needed - it should just cover the Beans.

 Prep - (40 min)

-1. Chop ONION small.
+2. Chop ONION small.
 Crush GARLIC and chop fine.
 Chop CELERY fine.
 Chop BELL PEPPER small.
-Chop SCALLIONS small.
+Slice SCALLIONS less than 1/4 inch.
 Mix all.

 Run - (3-1/4 hrs)